Learn how to stress test your internet connection and prevent WiFi deauthentication attacks

 After running a test, NetFloodX will display performance metrics including:

-These metrics help you assess the impact of the simulated attack on the target system and identify potential vulnerabilities or areas for improvement.
+These metrics help you assess the impact of the simulated attack on the target system and identify potential vulnerabilities or areas for improvement in your network infrastructure.

 NetFloodX supports various attack simulation methods, each designed to test different aspects of network security.
 Understanding these methods is crucial for effective testing: